npaila-x64/feedy-uxd/README.md

    - **2.2.
 Progress visualization**:
      Patients and nutritionists will be able to view graphs and reports on the adherence to the nutritional plan, changes in weight, body measurements, calorie intake, and other parameters.

-   - **2.3.
-Real-time data analysis**:
-     Nutritionists will have access to reports showing their patients' daily or weekly progress.
-These reports will include information such as:
-     - Adherence to the plan.
-     - Calorie intake.

 3. **Patient Management Module**

    - **3.1.
 Patient Management**: